-There are so many things that fill a day, whereby a man finds beautiful and worthy of loving, often more in quantity than one can hardly put conscience thought to, even realization, especially when we barely have time to look.
+There are so many things that fill a day, whereby a man finds beautiful and worthy of loving, often more in quantity than one can hardly put conscious thought to, even realization, especially when we barely have time to look.
 But stopping for a moment or seeing the contrast of the shadow against the bright lighted trees, gives its own realization as to how much we actually have to be thankful for.

 I love among the many wonderful things of this my life, the opportunity I have been allowed to experience; to coach my own boys, and while it can be such a time consuming and often frustrating endeavor, every once in a while the overall picture seems to materialize before me like a subtlety painted masterpiece with its complex strokes and soft scented hues.

-The flag football practice progresses to play, as they often do, and play requires a dividing up of teams with a light competitive game being initiated between two opposing groups of friends, sporting in fun and laughing in gleeful cheer of excited athletic exertion.
+The flag football practice progresses to play, as they often do, and play requires a dividing up of teams with a light competitive game being initiated between two opposing groups of friends, sporting in fun and laughing in a gleeful cheer of excited athletic exertion.
 Often as the numbers may dictate, an odd number of enthusiastic participants requires the aging coach to himself participate, as to make the teams even, and allow a fair competition between these groups to progress, as was here point in case.

 It was during this one particular game that I noticed watching, from the distant sideline, the grandfather of a couple of the players on the team.
 And while he was cautiously observing from the distance, it was evident that he intently watched, for his eye were obviously on the game every moment.

 For this grandfather had a look on his face of soft longing, in remembrance perhaps for the days when he himself once played football, for it is known he was quite an accomplished player himself in his youth.
-All those years ago, when he to not only had the skills of a coach, but had the means to facilitate such endeavors, coupled also with the fact he had children to pour out those skills upon.
+All those years ago, when he to not only had the skills of a coach but had the means to facilitate such endeavors, coupled also with the fact he had children to pour out those skills upon.
 What a gift his leadership skills may have been in the lives of any children, his children?

-But there was something else, there was also a shadows of a tear in those eyes, tears for the experience that he never quite had a chance to taste.
+But there was something else, there was also a shadow of a tear in those eyes, tears for the experience that he never quite had a chance to taste.
 For this Grandfather was by the worlds standard a rich man.
 Building his wealth and assimilating power drove him constantly for more, never taking the time to see his own children participate in their own sporting events, let alone take the time to ever coach them, this banquet table he never tasted from.
 So when other fathers were going to games, watching or coaching their children’s practice in blissful cheer, he was staying late in the office, or out having business drinks with other men, and women.
 Seeking the same satisfactions their money and power bought them, and these activities had little if anything to do with building a family, as they would often contend, even lie to themselves, or their wives and families, those families waiting at home, waiting.

-Then suddenly a blink or a nod later, a little time passes, his children are grown, have children of their own, and they too are growing, needing experienced coaches, parents and grandparents to spend some of these precious gifts they so abundantly receive, with them.
+Then suddenly a blink or a nod later, a little time passes, his children are grown, have children of their own, and they too are growing, needing experienced coaches, parents, and grandparents to spend some of these precious gifts they so abundantly receive, with them.
 But now he is too old, or is he?

-It’s not that he is old, he is like many “so called” rich men only concerned with one thing; holding onto the worthless golden calf he has sacrificed so much of his own life to build and possess.
-Now all the old man can do is consume his time with worrying about; “how not to loose” what he has so fanatically accumulated through his life.
-All these things, these worthless pieces of junk, the zero’s on the ledger, the sand slipping though his fat fingers, like some fat greedy old cat trying so desperately to hold all the sand in his corner of the litter box.
+It’s not that he is old, he is like many “so-called” rich men only concerned with one thing; holding onto the worthless golden calf he has sacrificed so much of his own life to build and possess.
+Now all the old man can do is consume his time with worrying about; “how not to lose” what he has so fanatically accumulated through his life.
+All these things, these worthless pieces of junk, the zero’s on the ledger, the sand slipping through his fat fingers, like some fat greedy old cat trying so desperately to hold all the sand in his corner of the litter box.
 Eyes gray and shadowed from the blindness of years staring into the brightness of hells flame, looking at those things he so desperately craves, those people he lusts after.
-He sits bent over angry and clawing at it, hands bowed in arthritic greed with rake like talons, pulling it desperately close, just to see it slip through his old smoke-stained fingers like flowing rivers of dirty piss drenched sand.
+He sits bent over angry and clawing at it, hands bowed in arthritic greed with the rake like talons, pulling it desperately close, just to see it slip through his old smoke-stained fingers like flowing rivers of dirty piss drenched sand.
 Sands draining through the hourglass, time lost, flowing like a river away and forever out of sight, cascading down in a whirlpool of dark hungry doom.

-Jokingly I say to him; “come in and switch with me, I need a sub” but he just looks at me in bewilderment almost incomprehension, leaving me wonder if he heard me at all.
+Jokingly I say to him; “come in and switch with me, I need a sub” but he just looks at me in bewilderment almost incomprehension, leaving me to wonder if he heard me at all.
 Little did I know until later contemplation, what an opportunity I was actually presenting to him?

 Practice is over and I watch the two boys go with their grandfather, again, jokingly, I say to him; “I asked you to sub for me, I needed a break and thought you could come in and take my spot for a moment”.
 He looks at me in confusion and responds; “you don’t need a sub, you need more players, you need more depth.”

-Confused myself at first by this statement, I explain that this is only a flag football team and has but five players on the field at any one time, so we only have eight players on our whole team.
-And while he is clearly confused he suddenly realizes the irony of his own statement, the clarity of recognition unfolds across his face; we not only have plenty of players, but what he witnessed as a poor and tattered team, suddenly made sense and was actually rich having all we need.
+Confused myself at first by this statement, I explain that this is only a flag football team and has only five players on the field at any one time, so we only have eight players on our whole team.
+And while he is clearly confused he suddenly realizes the irony of his own statement, the clarity of recognition unfolds across his face; we not only have plenty of players but what he witnessed as a poor and tattered team, suddenly made sense and was actually rich having all we need.
 This team size ensures all the boys play as much as they want.
-Abundance is not depth, or wealth, but having the ability to actually spend precious moments on the field with these kids, in and around their lives, time well spent, this is true wealth!
+Abundance is not depth or wealth, but having the ability to actually spend precious moments on the field with these kids, in and around their lives, time well spent, this is true wealth!

-It was then I saw a second look on his face, one look more of his emotions, his bodily movements; the slumping of his shoulders, the heavy burden he has carried so long, one that just presses him now down, down to the earth.
+It was then I saw the second look on his face, one look more of his emotions, his bodily movements; the slumping of his shoulders, the heavy burden he has carried so long, one that just presses him now down, down to the earth.
 I see his soul; aged, worn down, consumed with a realization, maybe this whole life of accumulating things, the consequential desperateness of clawing at them, the crazed fear they may slip away, the hoarding, the grabbing of others’ possessions, the sand meant for others around him and not himself, his never ending neurosis to use other peoples sand as to not use his own vast pile, how this use of a life does not represent a life of accomplishment, but one of missed opportunity, one of “Un-Accomplishment”.
 I see such a burden of sadness and failure, it makes me sad for him, for I know this man well and he had such potential, “So much was given”.

 Greedy grumpy cat, oh how you’ve become fat and old, your bones are so tired, they snap so easy under that rocky path your eyes have brought you to.
-Your walk you have chosen is so painful, your hair is so grey, even your breath stinks from the stench of all that goes in and out of your mouth.
-Don’t you see how foolish it appears when you also grab so selfishly at the few moving sands of everyone else around you, hissing and snarling at them and pulling these, stealing them, lying and deceiving the others, taking these few grains so you don’t have to use your own, pulling them under you into the urine and feces stench’d hoard you have been sitting on for so long.
-What a vast pile can pulled under the genitals of a fat cat, sitting on it, defecating on it until the hemorrhoids he receives gives him the only sign that there is any life at all down there.
+The walk you have chosen is so painful, your hair is so grey, even your breath stinks from the stench of all that goes in and out of your mouth.
+Don’t you see how foolish it appears when you also grab so selfishly at the few moving sands of everyone else around you, hissing and snarling at them and pulling these, stealing them, lying and deceiving the others, taking these few grains so you don’t have to use your own, pulling them under you into the urine and feces stench hoard you have been sitting on for so long.
+What a vast pile can pull under the genitals of a fat cat, sitting on it, defecating on it until the hemorrhoids he receives gives him the only sign that there is any life at all down there.